zencart/documentation/content/user/payment/paypal.md

 Please see PayPal's website for more [Payflow and PayPal](https://www.zen-cart.com/partners/paypal) information.

+**PayPal Commerce** is another PayPal offering.
+It is not supported at this time by Zen Cart, and adding it is not on the roadmap.

 ### Where can I learn more about PayPal?

 PayPal provides a series of [Help Guides](https://www.paypal.com/us/smarthelp/PAYPAL_HELP_GUIDE) with information about how to handle common situations.

+More information about the various PayPal services can be found on the [PayPal website.](https://www.zen-cart.com/partners/paypal)

 ---